brushtailmedia/sshkey-chat/README.md

 # sshkey-chat

+Work in Progress - This project is not yet feature complete or stable.
+Expect breaking changes until v1.0.

 Private messaging server over SSH with end-to-end encryption.
 No accounts, no passwords -- identity is your SSH key.

 The server is a blind relay.
 It routes, stores, and sequences encrypted blobs.
 It sees metadata (who, when, where, sizes) but never message content.
 Same trust model as Signal.